sbibek086/Git-and-Github-Guides/README.md

 Above, I was doing the way of git clone <https://> way but SSH way is better

 Solutions:
 github has stopped supporting acc passwords.
-Now it requires token-based authentication (for example, a personal access, OAuth, or GitHub App installation token) for all authenticated Git operations.
+Now it requires token-based authentication (for eg, a personal access, OAuth, or GitHub App installation token) for all authenticated Git operations.
 Excerpt from:https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/ what we should do: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 But when we visit this,